nicholassmart/infinitebottleapp/_pages/privacypolicy.md

 ---

 **Last updated**
-July 16 2020
+July 18 2020

 # Privacy Policy
 <br>

-I do not collect or store data from you, period.
+The developers of Subnetwork do not collect or store data from you, period.

+All data saved using Subnetwork is saved only by you, the user, and is stored only on your local device.
+It is not accessible to the developers of Subnetwork or any third party.